Stilts: Peg

 Peg stilts, also known as Chinese stilts, are commonly used by professional performers.
 These stilts strap on at the foot, ankle, and just below the knee.
 Peg stilts are often made from wood but can also be made of aluminium or tubular steel.
 This type of stilts are the most lightweight ones and allow a user to walk quickly, to turn suddenly, and even to jump rope or dance.
 The stilt walker must keep moving at all times to keep their balance.

-Drywall or Dura
+Drywall

-Drywall or Dura stilts are designed to allow the stilt walker to stand still or to walk.
-They were originally designed for people to work at an elevated height during drywall or plasterboard construction, painting and other such activities.
-Drywall stilts are heavier than peg stilts and are usually mostly made of aluminium.
-The design means they are safer for walking but often means they are less versatile than peg stilts in use.
+Drywall stilts are adjustable tools designed for elevating users to reach high ceilings and walls, eliminating the need for frequent ladder or bench climbing and thereby reducing task completion times.
+They are widely utilized by tradespeople in drywall installation, electrical work, insulation, acoustics, painting, and other construction tasks.
+Constructed from lightweight yet robust materials like aluminum or magnesium, these stilts include features such as padded calf braces, secure straps at calves, ankles, and toes, dual-action springs for balance, and non-slip soles for stability and comfort.
+Compared to peg stilts used in performance arts and traditional wood stilts, drywall stilts excel in adjustability, safety, strength, and efficiency, minimizing fatigue and boosting productivity among professionals.